List of Gladiators UK events: Rocketball

-A sort of reverse on the Swingshot event, Contenders and Gladiators were attached to harnesses and push buttons to be launched into the air, where contenders attempted to throw balls into a lower white basket (worth 1 point each) or upper yellow basket (worth 2 points).
+Effectivley Swingshot in reverse, contenders and Gladiators were attached to harnesses and push buttons to be launched into the air.
+Contenders attempted to throw balls into a lower white basket (worth 1 point each) or upper yellow basket (worth 2 points).
 The Gladiators attempted to block the goals.
+This event was unique in UK Gladiators as it lasted 90 seconds, the longest time limit of any game.

 BBC One series events

 The following new events have been added in the BBC One's 2024 revival.